Morriar/csg_debug_2017/README.md

 At each round (5 min), a CRON task pings each bug in each team and checks if the bug is fixed or not.

-Each round, the dome consumes a part of its resources.
+At each round, the dome consumes a part of its resources.
-If a resource hits 0 for more than one round, people under the dome die and the team lose.
+If a resource hits 0 for more than one round, people under the dome die and the team loses.

 To counterbalance the dome consumption effect, teams must fix bugs in the main systems.
 An up and running system produces a small amount of resources each turn its up.